amitofsk/dandy/docs/Dandy.md

 When we plug the RPi into the computer and open the Mu IDE, a communication channel is set up between the computer and the RPi.
 The computer refers to this communication channel by a port name such as `COM1`.
 We see the communication between the computer and the RPi in the REPL terminal of the Mu IDE.

 If we want to send data from the computer to the RPi using something other than the REPL terminal of the IDE, we run into a problem because the REPL terminal controls all of the communication.
 We can avoid this problem by setting up a second communication channel.
 This channel is specifically for communication between the computer and the RPi without using the REPL terminal.
 The computer will refer to this communication channel with a different port name, such as `COM2`.
 The port names used may be different on your computer.
-Windows port names may be `COM3`, `COM4`, and so on, while Linux port names are likely `\dev\ttyACM0` or `\dev\ttyACM`.
+Windows port names may be `COM3`, `COM4`, and so on, while Linux port names are likely `\dev\ttyACM0` or `\dev\ttyACM1`.

 To set up this second communication channel, we have to use the `usb_cdc` library in the code we write for the RPi.
 We also have to write two files and save them on the RPi.